QuixThe2nd/metadatarr/README.md

 cd metadatarr
 npm install
 ```

+### Note
+Metadatarr uses [PTT](https://github.com/clement-escolano/parse-torrent-title) as a core dependency for automated renaming.

+However since Metadatarr is currently under heavy development, I maintain a [fork](https://github.com/QuixThe2nd/parse-torrent-title).
+The fork fixes many unsolved edge cases in the original library as well as includes new flags and handlers, however this fork has many un-reviewed changes and may result in false positives.
+These false positives are only ever temporary, meaning once they're patched, any false renames caused by them will be undone (assuming you setup `TORRENTS_DIR` in `naming.jsonc`).

+For now, while both PTT and Metadatarr face several major changes, you must choose which fork you'd like to use.
+Either my fork with more handlers but more false positives, or the original with less handlers but less false positives.

+After you've chosen the fork you'd like to use, you must `git clone` the fork to the same directory Metadatarr has been cloned to, so you must have a `metadatarr` and a `parse-torrent-title` next to each other.

+This is temporary.
+Metadatarr will eventually migrate to using the primary repo once majority of edge cases are solved.

 ### Configure
 1. Once installed, copy `./store/config_template` to `./store/config`. **Do not** change `config_template/`, all configuration changes should be applied to `config/`.